BHEEMAVARAMSANDHYA/project1/README.md

 # ✨  Livefloor ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for livefloor related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based livefloor application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** -https://nice-river-0cd18cc00.2.azurestaticapps.net/